rivantsov/vita/README.md

 * **Compiled LINQ Query Cache** - dynamic LINQ queries are compiled into SQL on the first use, and later served from the query cache, avoiding the overhead of SQL translation.
 * **Built-in Role-based Authorization framework** - access permissions are configured at table/row/field level at application startup.
 During application execution all read/write operations by the current user are checked automatically (and transparently, behind the scene) by VITA.
 * **Component Packaging Technology** - with VITA we have a way to pack a set of entities/tables with the surrounding code into a self-contained component - entity module.
 Entity modules can cover specific areas of functionality, can be independently developed, tested and distributed, just like Windows Control libraries.
 The application is then assembled from independent modules, each covering specific part of functionality.
-* **Standard modules** - VITA comes with a number of pre-built modules: ErrorLog, UserLogin, TrasactionLog, etc.
+* **Standard modules** - VITA comes with a number of pre-built modules: ErrorLog, UserLogin, TransactionLog, etc.
 * **Web API stack integration**.
 Fully integrated with Web API technology stack, provides numerous benefits for easy creation of fast and reliable RESTful data services.
 * **Full support for identity columns and auto-generated GUIDs**
 * **Computed properties**.